cuijustin0617/yelp_restaurants_ir_dataset/README.md

 ### Pipeline Components

-1. **DocumentSummarizer**: Generates query-specific summaries for each restaurant document
+1. **DocumentSummarizer**: Given a query, generates query-specific summaries for each restaurant document

 2. **RelevanceJudge**: Determines which restaurants are relevant to a specific query